ppierce32118/RepData_PeerAssessment1/PA1_template.md

 #sum
 sumDailySteps <- sum(dailySteps$steps)
 ```
+### The mean and median number of steps taken each day
 The mean total number of steps taken per day is 10766.19
 The median total number of steps taken per day is 10765